 How to Add and Delete Users in Debian 12: Command Line

-In this blog post, I will cover how to add users, set passwords for users, and delete user in Debian 12.
+In this guide, you will learn how to add users, set passwords, and delete users in Debian 12.
+This tutorial covers several command-line tools such as adduser, useradd, and newusers.

 Prerequisites

-Before adding a new user in Debian, you must meet the following requirements:
+Before adding a new user in Debian, ensure you meet the following requirements:

 • You have administrative privileges.

-• You have text editors like Nano or Vim.
+• Text editors like Nano or Vim are installed.

 How to Add a User in Debian